daniel-dx/cytoscape-all-paths/README.md

 1. Bump the version number and tag: `npm version major|minor|patch`
 1. Push to origin: `git push && git push --tags`
 1. Publish to npm: `npm publish .`
-1. If publishing to bower for the first time, you'll need to run `bower register cytoscape-all-paths https://github.com//cytoscape-all-paths.git`
 1. [Make a new release](https://github.com//cytoscape-all-paths/releases/new) for Zenodo.